A seizure diary is a good way of recording information about your epilepsy.

 - Your monthly periods, if you think they may affect when your seizures happen

-Epilepsy Ireland has a new smartphone seizure diary app for people with epilepsy and parents of children with epilepsy.
+- Epilepsy Ireland smartphone seizure diary app for people with epilepsy and parents of children with epilepsy

 Here to support you